ITOCHU Corporation

 -

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company also reports to not source from suppliers who contribute to deforestation, degradation of HCV and HCS areas, or develop on peat.
+The company's own reporting states ""avoiding"" procurement that contributes to deforestation or degradation of HCV areas.

 -